 Noisy toys with Ascent Audiology & Hearing

 HUNTINGTON, W.Va.
-(WSAZ) - Christmas is almost here!
-It’s important to make sure you’re not only buying fun presents for the little ones in your life - but also safe ones.
+(WSAZ) - As you finish up your holiday shopping, keep in mind that noisy toys can damage kids’ hearing.

-Dr. Rebecca Brashears from Ascent Audiology & Hearing stopped by First Look at Four to tell us about some of the dangers associated with noisy toys.
+Dr. Rebecca Brashears from Ascent Audiology & Hearing stopped by First Look at Four to talk about the dangers of loud toys.

 This segment is sponsored content and not a product of WSAZ news.
 If you are interested in a paid promotion through WSAZ advertising, use the email address sales@wsaz.com.